kubernetes-sigs/external-dns/docs/tutorials/exoscale.md

         - --exoscale-apisecret={{ api-secret }}
 ```

+Optionaly you can also specify [API Zone](https://community.exoscale.com/documentation/platform/exoscale-datacenter-zones/)
+with `--exoscale-apizone` and select *staging* API environment with `--exoscale-apienv` arguments.

 ## RBAC

 If your cluster is RBAC enabled, you also need to setup the following, before you can run external-dns: